laravel/docs/http-client.md

 <a name="throwing-exceptions"></a>
 #### Throwing Exceptions

-If you have a response instance and would like to throw an instance of `Illuminate\Http\Client\RequestException` if the response is a client or server error, you may use the `throw` method:
+If you have a response instance and would like to throw an instance of `Illuminate\Http\Client\RequestException` if the response status code indicates a client or server error, you may use the `throw` method:

     $response = Http::post(...);